livechat/giphy-livechat/README.md

 1. Run the project and open [http://localhost:3000/settings](http://localhost:3000/settings), then go to History tab.
 2. Use [Range&nbsp;Date&nbsp;Picker](https://livechat.github.io/design-system/#!/RangeDatePicker) to filter out records in the tabel.
 3. Come up with one item that doesn't yet exist in the [LiveChat&nbsp;Design&nbsp;System](https://livechat.github.io/design-system/) and present one use case for it.
 You can describe it here in the README.

+Raise a PR with your solution.
+Good luck!